pieterjanvc/HOLLOW-TREE/ACCORNS/README.md

+# ACCORNS

-# ACCORNS - Admin Control Center Overseeing RAG Needed for SCUIRREL
+### Admin Control Center Organising the Resources Needed by SCUIRREL

 This application is the instructor / administrator backend to SCUIRREL.